pamanes/DevToolingInstallScripts/README.md

 - This will install: Notepad++, NPM (16.10.0), Powershell, Git, SSMS, Azure CLI, PostgreSQL 16, Postman, WSL, Ubuntu, Docker Desktop, VS2022 Professional (with workloads/components), and VSCode (without extentions)
 - Restart your computer
 - Open Ubuntu, you should get "Installing, this may take a few minutes...", wait for install to finish and enter Ubuntu username, and password when prompted.
-- Open Docker Desktop -> Settings and make sure Docker Desktop is using WSL
+- Open Docker Desktop -> Settings and make sure Docker Desktop is using WSL (see final steps below for screenshot)
 - To install the rest of the programs, like SQL Server, JMeter, VSCode Extensions, AWS CLI V2, etc:

 	- Run in terminal as admin: **Set-ExecutionPolicy -ExecutionPolicy RemoteSigned**